kera-cudmore/seaside-sewing/README.md

 7. Give the policy a name and description (e.g. seaside-sewing-policy | Access to S3 bucket for seaside sewing static files.)
 Click the create policy button.
 8. Now we need to atach the policy we just created.
 On the left hand navigation menu click user groups, select the group and go to the permissions tab.
 Click the add permissions button on the right and choose attach policies from the dropdown.
 9. Select the policy you just created and then click add permissions at the bottom.
 10. Now we'll create a user for the group by clicking on the user link in the left hand navigation menu, clicking the add users button on the top right and giving our user a username (e.g. seaside-sewing-staticfiles-user).
-Select programamtic access and then click the next: permissions button.
+Select programmatic access and then click the next: permissions button.
 11. Add the user to the group you just created and then click next:tags button, next:review button and then create user button.
 12. You will now need to download the CSV file as this contains the user access key and secret access key that we need to insert into the Heroku config vars.
 Make sure you download the CSV now as you won't be able to access it again.